Alex-1347/ASP.NET.MVC-VB.NET-Frontend-example/README.md

 ![Screenshot from 2021-05-18 14 45 08](https://user-images.githubusercontent.com/81580242/118648719-63883300-b7eb-11eb-9ec2-df6d38d53fb6.png)

 So, Admin panel at all contains less than 1% of project code, and I deleted about 50% of that code.
 And in this example Admin panel is not finished yet.
-Only 20-30% of code is finished, look to this screen
+Only 20-30% of code is finished in current state of published code, look to this screen

 ![Taxi_04282021_122311](https://user-images.githubusercontent.com/81580242/118649266-fd4fe000-b7eb-11eb-8ccb-2e718b01184f.png)